PhotoModeler FAQ – Frequently Asked Questions

 How can I try or evaluate PhotoModeler?

-You can download the PhotoModeler Demo Software (for Standard, Scanner, or UAS products) and try out most of the features.
+You can download the PhotoModeler Demo Software (for Standard or Premium products) and try out most of the features.
 To get full capabilities for free for 30 days you can get an evaluation code (which is usually sent automatically on download of the demo).
 See this description of Demo vs Evaluation vs Permanent.

 How much does PhotoModeler cost?

-The retail list price in North America of PhotoModeler is $995us, PhotoModeler Scanner is $2995us, and PhotoModeler UAS is $3995us.
+The retail list price in North America of PhotoModeler Standard is $995us, PhotoModeler Premium is $2995us.
 Overseas resellers may sell at a different price to account for higher costs (shipping, duties, taxes, and support).
 In addition there are monthly and yearly subscriptions at lower entry cost points.
 All pricing can be seen on the store.
 Note also that lower prices are available for educational use.

 How does PhotoModeler compare against the competition?